 Choosing the best brand of laptop

-The brand with the highest customer score crushed all other competition, and by some margin.
+The brand with the highest customer score crushed all other competition – and by some margin.
 In fact, every laptop it's ever made has been a Best Buy.
-Perhaps fortunately, the lowest scoring brand doesn't make laptops any more, so you needn't worry about accidentally buying one unless you decide to trawl the deepest, darkest depths of the second-hand market.
+Perhaps fortunately, the lowest-scoring brand doesn't make many laptops any more, so you needn't worry about accidentally buying one unless you decide to trawl the deepest, darkest depths of the second-hand market.

-The most common laptop problems are battery life shortening (30%), screen freezing (15%), and straight-up battery death (10%).
-As you can see, battery issues are common - all the more reason for you to pay extra attention to our battery-life scores in our in-depth reviews.
+The most common laptop problems are battery-life shortening (23%), screen freezing (6%), and straight-up inability to boot up (5%).
+As you can see, battery issues are common, with another 4% reporting batteries simply stopping working altogether – all the more reason for you to pay extra attention to our battery-life scores in our in-depth laptop reviews.

-It's important to remember that any brand which scores less than three stars for reliability in our table is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
-They're simply too unreliable to recommend whole-heartedly.
+It's important to remember that any brand that scores two stars or fewer for reliability in our table is incapable of receiving a Best Buy for its laptops, no matter how good those products may be.
+They're simply too unreliable to recommend without reservation.